stanislawowski/openalpr/README.md

 openalpr
 ========

+**Warning: this repository has been reverted back to March 2015, one month before OpenALPR went commercial and the code quality began to deteriorate**

 OpenALPR is an open source *Automatic License Plate Recognition* library written in C++ with bindings in C#, Java, and Python.
 The library analyzes images and identifies license plates.
 The output is the text representation of any license plate characters found in the image.

 Check out a live online demo here: http://www.openalpr.com/demo.html